Capturing Finite Target Dynamics: Phase-Delayed Analytic Modeling of Multi-Layer Penetration Events: The Model

 \subsection{Parameter and Reference Model Elections}

 From here we will soon discuss some modifications to this model, and for those demonstrations it will aid us to identify both a set of reference hydro-simulations and paired Walker-Anderson model parameters.
-The material properties of the hydro simulations and the matched model parameters identified here will be used throughout the paper.
-For the purpose of providing detailed simulation reference data, we elect to make use of Lawrence Livermore National Laboratory's hydro-code ALE3D \cite{noble2017ale3d}, run with fully Eulerian remap settings.
+The hydro-simulation material properties and matched model parameters identified here will be used throughout the paper, unless we specifically state otherwise within that section.
+For the purpose of providing detailed simulation reference data, we elect to make use of Lawrence Livermore National Laboratory's hydro-simulation code ALE3D \cite{noble2017ale3d}, run with fully Eulerian remap settings.
 Within those simulations both our tungsten projectile and our steel target will be modeled by Johnson and Cook strength and failure models, with Mie-Gr\"{u}nheisen equations-of-state; the specific material parameters are included in Appendix \ref{sec:params}.
 Note: we make use of a set of models for tungsten and steel that suffice to include realistic values for most parameters; however, the final models are a composite of sources and have not been tuned to match specific test data.

 For the purposes of our semi-analytic model, we retain the parameters of the original \cite{Walker1995} model and leave many unchanged in Table \ref{tab:matparam}.